kanduvisla/live/README.md

 - Muting in tracks don't work in tracks that are cut with the `LC` command
 - When live-editing a track with a `LC` command, funky things will happen due to the virtual counting.
 - Possibly a Renoise bug, but when you delete an effect from a track, the `L` in the FX column changes (to a `K` for example).
+- Transitioning between patterns of different lengths not yet very stable.
+Using `ZB00` on the end of your pattern helps when the next pattern is longer, but when transitioning from a longer to a shorter pattern it's not really stable yet.